 Example 2.
-You were a marketing executive with a producer of machine tools in Toledo, Ohio, since 1984.
-In November 1994, your employer transferred you to London, England, for a minimum of 18 months to set up a sales operation for Europe.
+For several years, you were a marketing executive with a producer of machine tools in Toledo, Ohio.
+In November of last year your employer transferred you to London, England, for a minimum of 18 months to set up a sales operation for Europe.
 Before you left for London, you distributed new business cards showing your new business and home addresses in London.
-You kept ownership of your home in Toledo and rented it to another family, and you placed your car in storage.
-On November 2, 1994, you moved your spouse, children, furniture, and family pets to a home your employer rented for you in London.
+You kept ownership of your home in Toledo and rented it to another family.
+You placed your car in storage.
+In November of last year, you moved your spouse, children, furniture, and family pets to a home your employer rented for you in London.

 Shortly after moving to London, you bought a car, and you and your spouse got British driving licenses.
 Your entire family got library cards for the local public library.
 You and your spouse opened bank accounts with a London bank and secured consumer credit.
 You joined a local business league, and both you and your spouse also became active in the neighborhood civic association and worked with a local charity.
-Your abode is in London for the time you live there, and you satisfy the tax home test in the foreign country.
+Your abode is in

+London for the time you live there, and you satisfy the tax home test in the foreign country.